Turfjs/turf/README.md

 ###quantile

 Takes a set of features, a property name, and a set of percentiles and outputs a quantile array.
-This can be passed as a break array to the contour function.
+This can be passed as a break array to the isolines function or the isobands function.

 ```javascript
 var t = require('turf')